yumenghan/raftstore/README.md

 # raftstore
-A high-performance, high-scalability, and high-availability distributed kv based on raft
+A distributed kv based on raft with high performance, high scalability, high availability and support for distributed transactions